joshbegley/nyt-latest/README.md

 `An order issued on Saturday empowers Beijing to tell companies to ignore U.S. restrictions and allows them sue other businesses if they comply.`\
 https://nytimes.com/2021/01/09/business/china-rules-trump-biden-sanctions.html?searchResultPosition=6

-**Indonesia Loses Contact With Plane Over Java Sea**\
+**Indonesian Jetliner Crashes Into the Sea After Takeoff**\
-`More than 50 people were believed to be aboard the Boeing 737-524, a Sriwijaya Air flight that had taken off from Jakarta.`\
+`More than 60 people were believed to be aboard the Boeing 737-524, a Sriwijaya Air flight that had taken off from Jakarta.
+Officials said they believed they found part of the wreckage.`\
 https://nytimes.com/2021/01/09/world/asia/indonesia-plane.html?searchResultPosition=7

 **Four Reasons the N.F.L.
 Shattered Its Scoring Record in 2020**\